MobileNativeFoundation/rules_xcodeproj/docs/design-goals.md

 This will be the default build mode by the 1.0 release.

-### Build with Bazel via Proxy
+### Build with Proxy

-rules_xcodeproj will support one more build mode called “Build with Bazel via Proxy”.
+rules_xcodeproj will support one more build mode called “Build with Proxy”.
 In this mode the generated project will rely on Xcode using an [XCBBuildServiceProxy](https://github.com/MobileNativeFoundation/XCBBuildServiceProxyKit).
 This takes the Xcode build system entirely out of the equation, allowing Bazel to fully control the build.